abtalerico/gzdl/README.md

 # GZDL
 A GTK-based configuration manager for gzdoom.
+Very much a WIP.